GoogleChrome/ip-protection/Masked-Domain-List.md

 cdn.spxl.ink                                     | spxl.ink                                                       | Not Impacted By Script Blocking
 4u.pl                                            | stat4u                                                         | Not Impacted By Script Blocking
 assets.staticimg.com                             | staticimg.com                                                  | Some URLs are Blocked
+static.staticspic.com                            | staticspic.com                                                 | Some URLs are Blocked
 t13.io                                           | t13.io                                                         | Not Impacted By Script Blocking
 tappx.com                                        | tappx                                                          | Not Impacted By Script Blocking
 s2.teraboxcdn.com                                | teraboxcdn.com                                                 | Not Impacted By Script Blocking